imneonizer/bounding-box/README.md

-# Bounding Box
+# Image Bounding Box
-**Bounding Box** is a library to plot pretty bounding boxes with a simple Python API.
+**IMBO** is a library to plot pretty bounding boxes with a simple Python API.

 *Please notice this lib does **not** do object detection for you, but only helps to display pretty bounding boxes with a carefully chosen set of colors.*